Why does it matter if a broker has a license in India?

 Exness regulation, is it a scam?

-Exness is certainly not a scam brokerage.
+Exness broker in India is certainly not a scam brokerage.
 Founded in 2008, they are an established and trusted brand in 190+ countries with transparency around operations, strong security measures like segregated accounts, and technology matching top rivals.

 However, Indian traders should be aware Exness does not presently offer services specifically under Indian financial regulation.
 Nonetheless, reputable global regulation ensures client fund safety as they expand services to India.